-NASA has just announced they need at least $1.6 billion in additional funding in order to meet the 2024 deadline of sending another manned mission to the moon.
+NASA announced they need at least $1.6 billion in additional funding in order to meet the 2024 deadline for sending another manned mission to the moon.

 However, in March 2019 Vice President Pence announced that the timeline would be moved up to 2024.